 In this course, students explore the concepts of health and wellness along with aspects of the socio-cultural and economic environment that influence lifestyle and in turn determine health.
 An emphasis is placed on the nurse's role in health promotion using principles of teaching and learning and Orem's educative-supportive system of nursing.
 A major health education project provides students with an opportunity to implement the nursing process, apply theory to practice, and develop interviewing and assessment skills.
-Prerequisites: NURS 105 and 125.
+Prerequisites: NURS 105, 126.
 Three credits.

-125 Introduction to Clinical Nursing Practice
+126 Introduction to Clinical Nursing Practice

-This course provides a foundation for nursing practice and an introduction to the theory and practice of nursing skills and communication techniques.
+This course provides a foundation for nursing practice with an introduction to the theory and practice of nursing skills and techniques.
 The nursing process and Orem's theory of self-care are used as organizing frameworks for the course.
-This course includes an intersession in April-May.
-Three credits over the academic year.
+The focus of this course is on selected skills appropriate to meet the needs of individuals with self-care deficits.
+Classroom instruction and supervised lab practice are integral components of this skills-based course.
+Crisis Prevention Intervention (CPI) is a mandatory certification for students in their first year.
+This six-hour certification is delivered as part of this course.
+Credit will be granted for only one of NURS 126 or NURS 125.
+Three credits.